 There are two types of quizzes you can implement on your website: Trivia and personality quiz and Knowledge quiz.

 Trivia quiz asks your audience popular questions they will be curious to answer.
-Personality quiz is about creating questions that show users personality.
+The personality quiz is about creating questions that show users’ personalities.

 Knowledge quiz tests a user’s understanding of a particular topic.
 It helps users to know gaps in their knowledge and find ways to fill it.
 The knowledge quiz gives users insights about your product and services.